saiteja9x/Thallapelli-Sai-teja-/README.md

-# Thallapelli-Sai-teja-
  # Thallapelli Sai Teja

 ## About Me
 I am a B.Tech student learning Web Development.

-##learning Skills like:
+## Learning Skills
 - HTML
 - CSS
 - JavaScript

-iam just a beginner...... i need to prove myself and i need to improve alot ...who told me that you cannot do ....but I show what iam i..
+## About My Journey
+I am just a beginner.
+I want to improve my skills and prove myself.

+Some people said I cannot do it, but I will show what I am capable of.